 - 57.1.
 Each Club is allocated a field site as their primary roster duty.
 The club is responsible for ensuring the efficient running of this site for the duration of the season.
-This includes: - Ensuring key officials are fully conversant with the rules of competitions. - Key officials should have completed Grade D Officials examinations as a minimum
+This includes: - Ensuring key officials are fully conversant with the rules of competitions.

-- All equipment for the site is collected from the shed prior to competition start and the site is set up my 0745 for morning meets and by 1645 for twilight meets.

-- First event for the day commences on time.
-Key officials are not to wait for late competitors for the first competition start.

-- All equipment for each site is packed up and returned to the shed in an efficient manner.

-- Report any defects or deficiencies to the Equipment Manager immediately.
+- Key officials should be encouraged to completed the Level 1 Officials examinations, as a minimum.
+Visit LAWA and/or Athletics Australia (AA) website for further information and completion. - All equipment for the site is collected from the shed prior to competition start and the site is set up my 0745 for morning meets and by 1645 for twilight meets. - First event for the day commences on time.
+Key officials are not to wait for late competitors for the first competition start. - All equipment for each site is packed up and returned to the shed in an efficient manner. - Report any defects or deficiencies to the Equipment Manager immediately. - 57.2.

-- 57.2.
 In 2012 Clubs drew their roster from a hat for the commencement of the 2012/13 season.
 In 2013/14 the decision was made to ensure the rotation of field sites did not occur during an Olympic or Commonwealth Games year due to the loss of corporate knowledge and subsequent program impacts at the commencement of the season.
-The field rotation will occur on completion of season 2014/15 and then every 4 years thereafter.
-The sites will be rotated as follows:
+The field rotation will occur at commencement of season 2017/18 and then every 4 years thereafter.
+The sites will be rotated as follows: - · Long Jump. - Discus. - High Jump. - Shot Put. - Triple Jump. - Javelin.

-- Long Jump

-- Discus

-- High Jump

-- Shot Put

-- Triple Jump

-- Javelin